Topino

 and is mentioned by Dante Alighieri in the Canto XI of the Paradise.
 It is the main tributary of the Chiascio, in the Tiber basin.
 It is about 50 km long, and its drainage basin covers 1,234 km^{2}.

 Background

 Its spring is on the slopes of the Monte Pennino, at 649 m, in the territory of Nocera Umbra.
-Topino's tributaries include the Menotre, the Clitunno (known as Timia past its confluence with Marroggia creek) and the Ose.
-After passing through the comuni of Valtopina, Foligno, Bevagna, Cannara and Bettona, it joins the Chiascio at Passaggio.
+Topino's tributaries include the Menotre, the Clitunno (known as Timia past its confluence with Marroggia creek), and the Ose (whose spring is in the comune of Spello).